How to Provide Professional References:

 If you haven’t seen or talked to a reference in several years, you will need to update that contact.
 That is why staying in contact with colleagues and supervisors is very important.
 If you have an employer on your references from several years ago, they will only be able to talk about your work ethic back then, not now, making it harder for recruiters or managers to get an idea of your work ethic.

+Our last tip is, have a separate file for your references, do not add them to your resume.
 Now that you know more about the importance of updating references and staying in contact with colleagues and supervisors, are you ready to start working?
 Check out a full list of our job opportunities at citypersonnel.net/jobs!

 For more tips on how to provide professional references, check out our other blog posts!